Sightseeing Boat Trips | Tours | Sligo Bay

 Blackrock beacon was converted to a lighthouse in the early 1800s, as many attempts at placing a beacon here were simply washed away.
 The tower has been added to and improved by Irish lights since, and now stands at 25 metres high.
 It is the only one in Ireland with the steps on the outside due to it’s solid core.

-The skipper is the head local Irish Lights Contractor for Sligo Bay will be happy to answer any questions people may have about the many unique local lighthouses or sights visible during the cruises.
+The skipper is the head local Irish Lights Contractor for Sligo Bay will be happy to answer any questions people may have about the many unique local lighthouses or sights visible during the cruise.

 We can also arrange charters to view the 17th century bar, The Beach Bar which is situated by the Aughris Head cliff top walk, and the local beach of Dunmorran.
 Built over 300 years ago, the Beach Bar is one of Sligo’s most characteristic thatched pubs.